-The relative proportion of total vascular plant to moss remains (the VPM ratio) was examined for all samples from Section A (Fig. A4), Section B (Fig. A3) and Core C (Fig. 6).
-Most of the samples from Core C were dominated by mosses, but the VPM ratio is relatively high at 24.5 cm (~ 0.16) and at 14.5 cm (0.11) core length, and also in the uppermost samples (e.g. at 2.5 cm, where it is 0.98).
-A similar pattern was found for Section B: high moss contents were determined for most of the lower horizons (except at 35.7 cm depth) and mosses dominate in most samples from above 24.2 cm depth, with a maximum VPM ratio of 0.8 at 10.4 cm and 8.1 cm depth.
-Mosses are particularly dominant (VPM ratio 0.3) in the uppermost part of Section B (above 1.2 cm depth).
+The relative proportion of total vascular plant to moss remains (the VPM ratio) was examined for all samples from Section A (Fig. A3), Section B (Fig. A4), and Core C (Fig.6).
+Most of the samples from Core C were dominated by mosses, whereas the VPM ratio was relatively high at 2.5 cm (0.98).
+The ratio was slightly increased to 0.16 at 24.5 cm and to 0.11 at 14.5 cm core length.
+A similar pattern was found for Section B: high moss contents (> 70%) were determined for most of the lower horizons (with a short-term increase of vascular plant content to 40% at 35.7 cm depth), and vascular plants dominate in most samples from above 24.2 cm depth, with a maximum VPM ratio of 0.8 at 10.4 cm and 8.1 cm depth.
+Mosses became dominant again (VPM ratio 0.3) in the uppermost part of Section B (above 1.2 cm depth).
 The VPM ratios for the lowermost and uppermost samples from Section A were 0.12 and 0.17, respectively.

 Pollen analyses were performed on Core C. In total, 39 pollen taxa and 26 non-pollen palynomorphs were identified (Fig. 7).
 Alnus fruticosa-type, Betula nana-type and Poaceae are the most abundant pollen taxa.
 Betula nana-type remains quite stable throughout the core, while the abundances of Poaceae and Alnus fruticosa-type show opposing trends.
 Larix pollen occurs in low but stable abundances.
-Except at 18.5 cm core length the Cyperaceae (excluded from the pollen sum) have higher abundances than the terrestrial plants.
-We found relatively high quantities of the non-pollen palynomorphs Botryococcus and Geumannomyces.